T1mbits/blog/src/hypersweeper/bitpacking_tile.md

 self.tile_data[byte_index] |= byte << bit_offset;
 ```

 For the tiles that have their data stored across bytes, we again have to create a special case for them.
-The code used to write the remaining bits is mostly just a combination of the getter stray bit logic and the recently explained overwriting logic.
+The code used to write the remaining bits is mostly just a combination of the logic used in the getter's implementation of reading remaining bits in the next byte and the above overwriting logic.
 We must another create a mask for the bits, but this time we shift it to the right cover the target bits rather than shift the target bits into position like in the getter implementation.
 This is again done by calculating the inverse of `bit_offset` within a range of 0-7.
 We can then invert the mask and apply it with the `&=` operator to clear the bits we'd like to write to.
 Then, we can do the same thing to the input byte but use `|=` to safely write our input bits to the desired bits.

 ```rust, noplayground
 if bit_offset > 5 {